chinamike65/hugo-tuolesi/content/book3/book3en.md

 210

+### Chapter 1 The Three Principal Aspects of the Path

+#### Section 1

-Chapter 1 The Shido Section 1 Life is impermanent, and you can't slack off, because life is impermanent, and it is constantly changing due to the harmony of karma.
+Life is impermanent, and you can't slack off, because life is impermanent, and it is constantly changing due to the working of karma.

 We must recognize the impermanence of life, understand the impermanence of life, and often think about the impermanence of life.

-After you have achieved the concept of impermanence in life, you will enter the lower priesthood.
+After you have achieved the concept of impermanence in life, you will enter the path of the lower scope.
 The concept of impermanence in life has many benefits for practice.

-The concept of impermanence in life will give people a sense of urgency, which is conducive to diligent practice of the Dharma.
+The concept of impermanence in life gives people a sense of urgency, which is conducive to diligent practice of the Dharma.

-Before realizing that life is impermanent, you may sometimes think: "Although the Buddhadharma is precious and rare, life is still very long, and you can practice it slowly.
+Before realizing that life is impermanent, you may sometimes think:

+"Although the Buddhadharma is precious and rare, life is still very long, and I can practice it slowly.
 If you don't practice the Dharma today, then you can practice it tomorrow, and you will have time to practice it when you are old."

-There may be such a mentality.
+Such an attitude is common.

 In fact, it’s really hard to say whether a person can have a tomorrow.

 What if he dies today if he hasn’t practiced Buddhism yet?
 Some people lie down at night, don't wake up the next morning, and die in their sleep.

 211

-After understanding the impermanence of life, you will think: Whether you can live until tomorrow is not certain.
+After understanding the impermanence of life, you will think: Living until tomorrow is not certain.

 If you don't have time to practice the Buddhadharma, you just walk away empty-handed.
 What if you fall into an evil realm?

-will begin to practice diligently.
+You should begin to practice hard.

 When one does not realize that the human body is impermanent, the state of practice can easily regress.

-After practicing for several years, the disciples of Venerable Atisha reported to the Venerable their respective achievements.
+After practicing for several years, the disciples of Venerable Atisha reported to their respective achievements.

-Some people say that they have attained supernatural powers, but the Venerable said that they are not achieved; some say that they have recited the six-syllable mantra 100 million times, but the Venerable still say that they are not achieved; some say that the concept of impermanence in life has arisen, and the Venerable immediately said happily after hearing this: "You're in the Dao, it's good."
+Some people said they had attained supernatural powers, but the Venerable said that they have achieved nothing; some said that they have recited the six-syllable mantra 100 million times, but the Venerable still said that they have achieved nothing; some said that the concept of impermanence in life has arisen, and the Venerable immediately said happily after hearing this: "You're on the Path, it's good."

-Even if you recite the holy name of Amitabha Buddha 100 million times, there is no guarantee that you will not turn back.
+Even if you recite the holy name of Amitabha Buddha 100 million times, there is no guarantee that you will not fall back.

 However, if you realize the impermanence of life and develop the concept of impermanence in life, you will not retreat, and your practice will be more diligent.